AhmadMoussa/GORILLA-SUN-BLOG/_posts/2022-06-21-Bowyer-Watson-Algorithm-for-Delaunay-Triangulation.md

 <h2><a name='delaunator'></a>Using the Delaunator Class</h2>

 And lastly, I want to include a section on using the delaunator, because in most projects it's probably better to use an efficient library rather than reinventing the wheel.
-You can find the library <a href='https://github.com/mapbox/delaunator'>here</a>, where you're provided with a couple of options to integrate it with your project, depending on your preferences and needs.
+You can find the library <a href='https://github.com/mapbox/delaunator'>here</a>, where you're provided with a couple of options to integrate it with your project depending on your preferences and needs.
+I like to simply include it like this:

+<pre><code>&#60;script src="https://unpkg.com/delaunator@5.0.0/delaunator.min.js"&#62;&#60;/script&#62;
+</code></pre>

+Then we need to create the initialize the Delaunator on a list of coordinates.
+Note that these coordinates should be in form of a flat list:

+<pre><code>// coordinate list of the Delaunay vertices
+const coords = [168,180, 168,178, 168,179, 168,181, 168,183, ...];

+const delaunay = new Delaunator(coords);
+console.log(delaunay.triangles);
+// [623, 636, 619,  636, 444, 619, ...]
+</code></pre>

+You can then get information about the triangles in the following manner:

+<pre><code>// coordinate list of the Delaunay vertices
+const coords = [168,180, 168,178, 168,179, 168,181, 168,183, ...];

+const delaunay = new Delaunator(coords);
+let triangles = delaunay.triangles
+for (let i = 0; i < triangles.length; i += 3) {
+    coordinates.push([
+        points[triangles[i]],
+        points[triangles[i + 1]],
+        points[triangles[i + 2]]
+    ]);
+}
+</code></pre>

+And I think you get the idea.
+There's a lot more things you can do with the Delaunator library, go check out the <a href='https://github.com/mapbox/delaunator'>github repo</a>.

+And that's a wrap!
+If you've reached here, thanks a million for reading!
+If you enjoyed this tutorial consider sharing it with your friends, it helps out quite a bit.
+Cheers!